ech08ravo/2019C/Use-cases.md

 - The Course Designer will use the Personalisation Engine user interface to input requirements such as learning objectives, pedagogical patterns, monitoring needs, learning platform, duration and/or activities.
 - The Personalisation Engine will search for information through the Courses/Environments Cloud Repository and web.
 - The Personalisation Engine will then feed back to the Personalisation Engine and generate a Learning Environment appropriate to the boundaries set.
-- The Course Designer will review and approve or modify the LE produced.
+- The Course Designer will review and approve or modify the Learning Evironment produced.
-- The Instructor and and Learner will engage with the Learning Environment, where the xAPI will collect user experience data and feed back to the Learning Analytics Platform which feeds back into the Courses/Environments Cloud Depository and Personalisation Engine.
+- The Instructor and and Learner will engage with the Learning Environment, where the xAPI will collect user experience data and feed back to the Learning Analytics Platform which feeds back into the Courses/Environments Cloud Repository and Personalisation Engine.
 - The Instructor is able to access the Learning Analytics Platform to make teaching and learning decisions.
-- To reflect the democratic process of learning design, the System Designer, Instructor and Leaerner are able to contribute to the Courses/Environments Cloud Depository.
+- To reflect the democratic process of learning design, the System Designer, Instructor and Learner are able to contribute to the Courses/Environments Cloud Repository.

 ![Submit Rule](https://www.plantuml.com/plantuml/img/ZLCxJmCn3DxpAposGyLU8TIgxL2fGmK3OvLBp3NIdNsoVOKAyT_9SKX0kJwcI8w_XpydCpKlrjQLSvQiGfX7trWw86oMy7HKmze91lDKTfVhNL-3Tt2ZBOeo-IgfjyG4AoeJuHZk9v5VQV80esSinXSR9PLxwpeNt8gYtgtea8IfHZA5HSLjX4TiM9En72znJJgM3NgXH2NyeXcxd_8y0u-MWiAsylR2Kdy3px2wOSOUypRVhZj7_VbNVqZece-skJq8z-7wHUoMgAaabDx0ZJ5E0vD9Abf31MCO9XkUVTe87rBiW1Zse6tJi1YuNlg4ujosfehPMC4jHIyfSxargKaRih-BuX6h_3X5mLE4cgaRIF-1Ruq1V8nT0EVLXpQLOI6WPW7trNSbhqI6ueFrdWDNbIzOl9t2RpMDLFeoHvO8d9iXnVnxFm40)